Starman7312/Starman7312/README.md

 ### About Me 🚀
 I'm Henry Gillett, a Computer Science Undergaduate at the University of York
-I frequently developing software for raspberry pi and robotic projects; coding in both Python and Java
+I frequently develop software for raspberry pi and robotic projects; coding in both Python and Java

 🔭 I’m currently working on:
 - robotic-car-poject: machine vision AI powered robot